How Families & Educators Can Partner to Build Essential Student Skills for a Tech-Fueled World

 Yet, the reality is that teachers are overwhelmed, students are not always equipped with the tools to strike a balance online, and parents are trying to keep up.
 Fostering a collaborative partnership between school communities and families is crucial for empowering the next generation to navigate their social world positively and in high-character ways.
 But how can school communities build and maintain this and where do we start?

-Join us for an interactive webinar featuring experts Dr. Emily Weinstein, an adolescent psychologist and co-director of the Center for Digital Thriving at the Harvard Graduate School of Education, and Dr. Jacqueline Nesi, a clinical psychologist, professor at Brown University, and author of the parenting newsletter Techno Sapiens.
+Watch this interactive webinar featuring experts Dr. Emily Weinstein, an adolescent psychologist and co-director of the Center for Digital Thriving at the Harvard Graduate School of Education, and Dr. Jacqueline Nesi, a clinical psychologist, professor at Brown University, and author of the parenting newsletter Techno Sapiens.
 Through both their individual work and together at Tech Without Stress, Emily and Jackie regularly partner with schools to provide resources and education for parents raising kids in the digital age.

 In this webinar, you will discover: